Home Entertainment Out in the UK This Week

-You know when you’ve seen enough of someone’s suffering mush and you start to brace yourself when yet another of their emotionally torrid films comes along? – Kate Winslet and Susan Sarandon spring to mind.
+You know that feeling of inwardly bracing when yet another emotionally torrid film arrives from someone who specialises in putting their suffering mush up on screen? – Kate Winslet and Susan Sarandon spring to mind.
 I’ve added Juliette Binoche to that list, sadly, after one too many misery-memoirs.
 Camille Claudel 1915 being the latest in a line of worthies, this one being about the mistress of the sculptor Rodin and how she was banged up in an insane asylum because either a) she had a breakdown or b) Rodin got tired of her or c) her family wanted her money or d) her jealous fellow artists wanted her sketchpads.
 The film never quite decides which of these it is, though Binoche plays Claudel as a damaged spirit who looks like she might be a royal pain in the ass to live with.
 Meanwhile director Bruno Dumont makes questionable set-dressing decisions in a production that too often looks like an interior decorators’ catalogue in the Martha Stewart vein – that austere colour palette, those long, flag-paved corridors, those rooms sparsely furnished in a “make it look Van Gogh” style.
 The corridors do seem to be teaming with what look like genuine imbeciles though – the mentally ill and the mentally subnormal being lumped together in those days – but it surely wasn’t the film’s intention to impress us with its attention to gurning.
 However, as arthouse incarceration horror, you might just give Camille Claudel 1915 a pass.

 The Notorious Mr Bout (cert 12, DVD/digital)